Embird Embroidery Software

 Shortcuts are created

-10 - If you switch ON the "Preview Files" option (which is available only for registered users of Iconizer Plug-in), you will see the design icon and the information showing design size, stitch count and the number of colors.
+10 - If you switch ON the "Preview Files" option (which is available only for registered users of the Iconizer Plug-in), you will see the design icon and information showing the design size, stitch count, and the number of colors.

-11 - You can double-click the shortcut to view the design which is referenced by shortcut (Picture No. 7).
+11 - You can double-click the shortcut to view the design that is referenced by the shortcut (Picture No. 7).

 7. View file referenced by shortcut